Alsou: Non-musical work

 In June 2004, Alsou performed in the British mystical thriller Spirit Trap with Billie Piper, Luke Mably, Emma Catherwood and Sam Troughton.
 The film premiered in August 2005.
 Alsou's self-written ballad "Teardrops" plays over the credits.
-The film got basically poor reviews and small returns at the box office, and it was soon released on DVD.
-A release of her second motion picture is awaited in 2008 – earlier in 2006 she starred in Russian historical drama "Vivat, Anna!" from a cycle of films about Russian monarchy.
+The film got poor reviews and small returns at the box office, and it was soon released on DVD.
+A release of her second motion picture is awaited in 2008 – earlier in 2006 she starred in the Russian historical drama "Vivat, Anna!" from a cycle of films about the Russian monarchy.
 She also recorded a song for the movie, a melody from which serves as 1st track (Intro) of "Samoe Glavnoe".

 Plans

 Alsou is currently selecting a single for her next Russian album of original songs she is working on.
-Currently she is also recording a double Russian album of lullabies and popular children songs.
-In the beginning of 2010, she started recording a jazz album with the help of George Benson.
+Currently, she is also recording a double Russian album of lullabies and popular children's songs.
+At the beginning of 2010, she started recording a jazz album with the help of George Benson.
 She has presented the final of the 2009 Eurovision Song Contest in Moscow.
-The hosts are normally required to translate monologue in French, to which she demonstrated quite fluently for the event.
+The hosts are normally required to translate monologue into French, which she demonstrated quite fluently for the event.
 Six years later, she became one of the five jurors for Russian jury panel in the Eurovision Song Contest 2015.

+Legal issues

+Alsou's second daughter Mikella participated in The Voice Kids (Russian season 6) of vocal competition show The Voice Kids (Russian TV series) produced by Channel One Russia, and was announced a winner of the superfinal, which was aired on April 26, 2019, as she received 56.5% of the votes.
+It caused a huge outrage by social media users as they suspected Mikella's victory was a result of vote manipulation by Alsou and her husband.
+The outrage prompted Channel One Russia to review the voting results and, after the fraud was proven, Mikella's victory was canceled.